William Bratton

-William Joseph Bratton CBE (born October 6, 1947) is an American law enforcement officer and businessman who served two terms as the New York City Police Commissioner (1994–1996 and 2014–2016).
+William Joseph Bratton CBE (born October 6, 1947) is an American businessman and former law enforcement officer who served two non-consecutive tenures as the New York City police commissioner (1994–1996 and 2014–2016) and currently one of only two NYPD commissioners to do so (the other is Raymond Kelly).
 He previously served as the Commissioner of the Boston Police Department (BPD) (1993–1994) and Chief of the Los Angeles Police Department (LAPD) (2002–2009).
 He is the only person to have led the police departments of the United States' two largest cities – New York and Los Angeles.

-Bratton began his police career at the Boston Police Department before becoming Police Commissioner in New York City, where his quality-of-life policy has been credited with reducing petty and violent crime.
-He was recruited to lead the Los Angeles Police Department in 2002.
-It was a period when the LAPD was struggling to rebuild trust after the 1991 videotaped beating of Rodney King, the 1992 Los Angeles riots, the pervasive Division corruption involved in the late 1990's Rampart scandal, and the individual perjury by former LAPD detective Mark Fuhrman in 1995 that helped produce an acquittal in the O. J. Simpson murder case.
-He presided over an era of reform and crime reduction.
-In January 2014, Bratton returned to the post of Police Commissioner in New York City, and served until September 2016.
+Bratton began his police career at the BPD before becoming police commissioner in New York, where his quality-of-life policy has been credited with reducing petty and violent crime.
+He was recruited to lead the LAPD in 2002, following a period when the LAPD was struggling to rebuild public trust after a series of controversies in the 1990s.
+Bratton presided over an era of reform and crime reduction.
+In January 2014, Bratton returned to the post of police commissioner in New York, and served until September 2016.

 Bratton has served as an advisor on policing in several roles, including advising the British government and is currently the chairman of the Homeland Security Advisory Council for the U.S. government.

-Bratton's policing style is influenced by the broken windows theory, a criminological theory of the norm-setting and signalling effect of urban disorder and vandalism on additional crime and anti-social behavior.
-He advocates having an ethnically diverse police force representative of the population, being tough on gangs and having a strict no-tolerance of anti-social behavior.
+Bratton's policing style is influenced by the broken windows theory, a criminological theory of the norm-setting and signaling effect of urban disorder and vandalism on additional crime and anti-social behavior.
+He advocates having an ethnically diverse police force representative of the population, being tough on gangs and maintaining a strict policy toward anti-social behavior.

 Early life and education

 Bratton is from the Dorchester neighborhood of Boston, Massachusetts.
 He attended Boston Technical High School, graduating in 1965.
-From there, he served in the Military Police Corps of the United States Army during the Vietnam War.
+From there, he served in the Military Police Corps of the United States Army leaving in 1970 to pursue a career in law enforcement.

 Police career

 Boston

-Bratton returned to Boston in 1970 to start a police career in the Boston Police Department, and was sworn in as an officer in October 1970.
-He was promoted to sergeant in July 1975 and to lieutenant in March 1978.
+Bratton returned to Boston in 1970 to start a police career in the Boston Police Department (BPD), and was sworn in as an officer in October 1970.
+He was promoted to sergeant in July 1975.
 While serving as a Boston Police Officer, Bratton earned a Bachelor of Science in Public Service/Public Administration in 1975 from Boston State College (later absorbed by the University of Massachusetts-Boston).
+In his early police career, he served as the partner of Francis Roache.
+Like Bratton, Roache also later served as Commissioner of the BPD.